we had a holiday full of everything important!!

 Bryan - Everything is methodical...planned, looks great, and stable but still really fun.
 All about the Form and Skill it takes to move, and move fast.

+Kathryn - a Natural!
+She just looked like she'd been doing it forever.
+Takes a hit, fall, tumble...and keeps going.
 Joe - remains Fearless.
 Went down the mountain, flying, past the crew was was resting off to one side, shouting "TALLY HO", and promptly Wiped Out off a jump he never saw coming, because, well, he wasn't Watching.
 Just about blew out his knee, but hey, it looked good.

 Chris - Loved it, but returned to skis by the end.
 He's still crazy enough to do triple black diamonds, OR, worse yet, take THREE brand new snowboarders down the full mountain.